openregister/specification/content/datetime-datatype.md

 ***
 **EXAMPLE:**

-For example, the following Datatime values are valid:
+For example, the following Datetime values are valid:

 ```
 2001